 The National Road was the first federally funded highway in the U.S. Referred to as “The Road That Built The Nation”, it is still used today.
 It passes through downtown Washington, PA as U.S. Route 40.

 The National Road was built two hundred years ago to provide a stable route from the eastern seaboard through the Allegheny Mountains and westward to open up settlement in what is now referred to as the Midwest.
 George Washington conceived of the project.

 The road started in Cumberland, Maryland.
 It followed the earlier Braddock Road, which had been just a path for wagons to roll or people to walk.
 Near Uniontown, Fayette County, Braddock Road branched north to Pittsburgh.
-The National Road continued from there through South Strabane Township to Washington, PA and points west.
+The National Road continued from there past pike towns and through South Strabane Township to Washington, PA and points west.